 John S. Cullen, MD, FAAFP

-John S. Cullen, MD, FAAFP, a family physician in Valdez, Alaska, is president-elect of the American Academy of Family Physicians Board of Directors.
+John S. Cullen, MD, FAAFP, a family physician in Valdez, Alaska, is president of the American Academy of Family Physicians.
 The AAFP represents 131,400 physicians and medical students nationwide.
-As AAFP president-elect, Cullen advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.
+As AAFP president, Cullen advocates on behalf of family physicians and patients to inspire positive change in the U.S. health care system.

-He has been actively involved in residency and medical student teaching for more than 18 years, providing comprehensive training in rural health care.
-He is an associate clinical professor at Dartmouth College in Hanover, New Hampshire.
+He has been actively involved in residency and medical student teaching for more than 20 years, providing comprehensive training in rural health care.
+He is an associate clinical professor at the Geisel School of Medicine at Dartmouth College.

-A member of the AAFP since 1994, Cullen has served on numerous commissions and committees, including the Committee on Awards, the Commission on Government and Advocacy, the Commission on Chapter Affairs and the Commission on Member Services.
-Prior to his election to the board, he served as both delegate and alternate delegate to the AAFP Congress of Delegates.
-Cullen has also served on the AAFP’s Working Group on Rural Health and the AAFP’s task force on emergency medicine.
-He is the co-author of the AAFP’s position paper on emergency medicine entitled, “Critical Challenges for Family Medicine: Delivering Emergency Medical Care – ‘Equipping Family Physicians for the 21st Century.’”
+A member of the AAFP since 1994, Cullen has served on numerous commissions and committees, including the Committee on Awards, the Commission on Governmental Advocacy, the Commission on Chapter Affairs and the Commission on Membership and Member Services.
+Cullen has also served on the AAFP’s Working Group on Rural Health and the AAFP’s Task Force on Emergency Medicine.
+He is the co-author of the AAFP’s position paper on emergency medicine, and he has served as both delegate and alternate delegate to the AAFP Congress of Delegates since 1996.

 At the state level, Cullen is an active member of the Alaska Academy of Family Physicians.
 He has held numerous leadership positions, including president and president-elect.